tsimps/midterm-project/README.md

 * [DONE] Figure out how to take out multiple routes and markers.
 Probably needs to rewrite markers and shapes are handled
 * [DONE] Figure out Slide 6 and write logic
 * [DONE] Figure out Slide 7 and write logic

+## EXTENTIONS FOR FINAL
+* Integrate Chart.js features to display statics on stops/routes
+* Find the markers currently in view, show the routes for those stops dynamically
+* Allow the user to select routes and do something